Museum Apps – Exhibition Apps

 For example, on many occasions, when designing a museum exhibition, the first thing a client will cut if there is not a sufficient budget will be the lighting.
 They will first question the number of fittings per track but never consider dropping “the app.”

 As I have previously said, looking at museum exhibitions that have been poorly presented (unfortunate interpretation with bad museum lighting design) is a bit like drinking fine wine from a plastic beaker.
 You will soon realise that the ingredients are the same, but the enjoyment is vastly reduced.
-If the museum design, lighting, and supporting information are of high quality, you can add the icing to the cake with the introduction of museum apps, and not the other way around.
+If the museum design, lighting, and supporting information are of high quality, you can add the icing to the cake by introducing museum apps, not the other way around.

 One to watch (or not)

-When visitors go to a museum, they are there to be immersed in the subject whilst being inspired to learn.
-What is also interesting is to watch people interact with the apps.
-Indeed, sometimes they are more amazed by the app than the object they are standing right in front of.
+Visitors to a museum are immersed in the subject and inspired to learn.
+It is also interesting to watch people interact with apps.
+Indeed, they are sometimes more amazed by the app than the object before them.

-As a cultural and visitor engagement catalyst, I am curious to discover, over the next ten years, how many of these museum apps are used and to what depth.
+As a cultural and visitor engagement catalyst, I am curious to discover how many of these museum apps will be used over the next ten years and to what depth.
 Tracking will provide fascinating insights into their usage, both while enjoying the museum exhibits and once visitors have left.
-If they ever make it to the museum, will the app reduce or increase visitor numbers?
+Will the app reduce or increase visitor numbers if they visit the museum?
 Virtual visits without the emotional connection of visiting the museum, no sense of scale or smell, etc. Another one to watch is the implementation of artificial intelligence in exhibitions and museums.
-This digital data (not so) newbie is already changing the visitor experience landscape in many ways; this is an exciting one to watch for sure!
+This digital data (not so) newbie is already changing the visitor experience landscape in many ways; this is exciting to watch!